tonezone6/InputKeyboardObservable/README.md

 }
 ```
 ### Step 3:
-in your view controller containing the `UIScrollView` inherit from `InputKeyboardObservableViewController`
+In your view controller containing the `UIScrollView` inherit from `InputKeyboardObservableViewController`.
 ```swift
 class ViewController: InputKeyboardObservableViewController {
   // ...
 }
 ```

+Now your view controller will handle text inputs automatically and you will also gain a keyboard toolbar containing `Previous`, `Next` and `Done` buttons for easier navigation.